Xanderplayz16/B1/README.md

 # B1
-A tool to spam ping scam sites
+B1 is a tool to spam ping websites.
-To set up guide:
+# To set up
-Replace the ip with the site you want to spam ping to start start cmd then start b1.bat with cmd and repeat again and again
+Change the ip in B1.bat to the website that you want to lag/spam ping.
-5 stars- AaronRamir2
+# To use
+Run B1.bat in CMD.
+and run it again and again in other CMD windows.

+ur cool